 The answer to this question is no. If you’re the owner of your property, be it residential or commercial, inevitably it will be your responsibility to address the cleanup process.

-However, it’s important to note that the cleanup or damage restoration process of the property in question, cannot commence until the police have issued a crime reference number, and provided assurances that you are able to begin work.
+However, it’s important to note that the fire damage cleanup or fire damage restoration process of the property in question, cannot commence until the police have issued a crime reference number, and provided assurances that you are able to begin work.

 Arson is a very serious crime and unfortunately, on occasions, we are subjected to unfortunate events in the news where people have lost their lives as a direct impact of attacks.
 The police categorise arson as the act of deliberately setting fire to property, which includes buildings and vehicles.